Taha-Rouabah/COVID-19/README.md

 ### Quick start

-The module is fully documented and equiped by all necessary information about the classes and methods.
+The module is fully documented and equiped with all necessary information about the classes and methods.
 Moreover, you are welcome to check `launcher.py` file which shows an example of how to use this module.